F12-Syntex/CastOffsBot/README.md

 7. **Create a pull request**: Once you have pushed your changes to your forked repository, navigate to the original repository (https://github.com/F12-Syntex/Kodo) on GitHub.
 Click on the "Compare & pull request" button to create a pull request.

-8. **Review and merge the pull request**: The project maintainer will review your pull request, provide feedback if needed, and then merge it if everything looks good.
+8. **Review and merge the pull request**: I will review your pull request, provide feedback if needed, and then merge it if everything looks good.

 That's it!
 You have successfully contributed to the Kodo hackathon project.
 Thank you for your contribution!